Here are some of the most frequently asked questions about the services provided by Student Health.

 22. How do I get information on my sick student?

 In an emergency parents of a student will be called immediately by the emergency room physician or university officials.
-Otherwise, the student needs to have signed a release of information form for the staff at the Student Health and Counseling Services to release information about them to anyone, including parents.
+Otherwise, the student needs to have signed a release of information form for the staff at Student Health to release information about them to anyone, including parents.

-23. Can I receive my allergy injections at the Student Health and Counseling Center?
+23. Can I receive my allergy injections at Student Health?

 Yes.
 A private allergist must provide serum and treatment plan.
 An appointment is necessary, and a physician must be present.
 This service is available Monday – Friday 9am – 4:30 pm